Sunday, May 29, 2022

 scorching toward the outer and lower parts[15].

-Ashe's crtitics missed his point by assuming that he was claiming that the Shroud image was a heat scorch[16], and then they pointed out the problems of heat scorches, including that they fluoresce but the Shroud image doesn't fluoresce[17].
+Ashe's critics missed his point by assuming that he was claiming that the Shroud image was a heat scorch[16], and then they pointed out the problems of heat scorches, including that they fluoresce but the Shroud image doesn't fluoresce[17].
 But Ashe wasn't a sceptic, like Joe Nickell, proposing that the Shroud image was a scorch from a heated bas relief[18].
 Rather, Ashe was a Christiian[19] and a member of the International Centre of Sindonology[20].

 In fact, Ashe argued against the Shroud image being a heat scorch[21]!
 He questioned "whether fabrication by scorching could have been executed at all"[22].
 In particular, Ashe pointed out the immense difficulties of evenly scorching a linen cloth as large as the Shroud with the ordinary fire heat sources available in the Middle Ages: